 Primary hyperoxaluria (PH) is a family of severe, rare, genetic liver disorders characterized by overproduction of oxalate, a natural chemical in the body that is normally eliminated as waste through the kidneys.
 In patients with PH, the kidneys are unable to eliminate the large amount of oxalate that is produced, and the accumulation of oxalate can result in severe damage to the kidneys and other organs.
-Currently, there are no approved therapies for the treatment of PH in the U.S. or in the EU.
+Currently, there are no approved therapies for the treatment of PH.

 Learn more about PH, the unmet need for a treatment option and an update on Dicerna’s DCR-PHXC development program

 PH can be fatal unless the patient undergoes a dual liver and kidney transplant, a major surgical procedure that is often difficult to perform due to the lack of donors and the threat of organ rejection.
 Even in the event of a successful transplant, the patient must endure the risks and complications of major surgery and face a lifetime of therapy with immunosuppressant drugs, which have substantial associated risks.

 There are three known types of PH, each of which results from a mutation in a specific gene.
 The mutation causes a decrease in the activity of a specific enzyme in the liver, triggering an increase in oxalate production.
 In each case the decreased enzyme activity changes how the liver makes oxalate, resulting in overproduction of oxalate.
 The three types of PH are: 1,2

 - PH1, which results from a mutation in the AGXT gene, causing a deficiency of the enzyme alanine:glyoxylate-aminotransferase (AGT)

 - PH2, which is caused by a mutation in the GRHPR gene, leading to decreased activity of the glyoxylate/hydroxypyruvate reductase (GR/HPR) enzyme